-You’d think that after two full days of excitement in from Warrnambool to Port Fairy, it’s time to pack your bags and go straight home, right?
-Not exactly.
-The road to home (and by home, I mean back to good old Melbourne) is just as exciting as the beginning and middle of your journey.
+You’d think that after two full days of excitement, it’s time to go straight home.
+The road to home is another part of your journey.

 When you’ve had your fill of Port Fairy, you have to decide on one of two options.
 You can either retrace your steps backwards, spending a bit more time on all the exciting places you’ve visited in the last two days; or you can take the inland route via Colac to Melbourne.
 If you do decide to take the inland route, here’s what you’d want to do: